Doctor: I am!

 A common variant is on airplanes with "Is there a doctor onboard?", perhaps the second most worrying question you can be asked while flying after "Does anyone know how to fly?"
 (Though both, in order, work too.)

-- Chopper from One Piece made a running gag of saying things like this, then remembering that he was a doctor.
+- Chopper from One Piece made a running gag of asking for a doctor, then remembering that he is a doctor.

 - In the Shaman King manga, Yoh starts feeling sick during the flight to the second stage of the tournament.
 Horo-Horo panics and asks if there's a doctor on the plane.
 Faust VIII turns round in his seat.
 Next page, everyone's very quickly gone back to normal.